awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 The DB instance class determines the computation and memory capacity of an Amazon RDS DB instance\.
 The DB instance class that you need depends on your processing power and memory requirements\.

 A DB instance class consists of both the DB instance type and the size\.
-For example, db\.m6g is a general\-purpose DB instance type powered by AWS Graviton2 processors, while db\.m6g\.2xlarge is a DB instance class within the db\.m6g instance type\.
+For example, db\.m6g is a general\-purpose DB instance type powered by AWS Graviton2 processors\.
+Within the db\.m6g instance type, db\.m6g\.2xlarge is a DB instance class\.

 For more information about instance class pricing, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.